rlworkgroup/garage/CONTRIBUTING.md

 # you may need to manually reconcile merge conflicts here.
 Follow git's instructions.
 git push -f origin myfeaturebranch # -f is frequently necessary because rebases rewrite history
 ```

-## Testing
-We want to maintain testable code to ensure that future changes do not break existing functionality.

-### Creating Tests
-Add a test for your functionality under the `garage/tests/` directory.
-Make sure your test filename is prepended with test(i.e. `test_<filename>.py`) to ensure the test will be run in the CI.